devedmonton/codevid19.com/policies/submissions.md

 ### Deliverables

-1. **REQUIRED:** A link to your working app (whether that's a FindCollabs link, the website URL, or a TestFlight/Google Play opt-in URL).
+1. **REQUIRED:** A link to your working app (the website URL, or a TestFlight/Google Play opt-in URL).
 2. **REQUIRED:** A link to a screenshot we can share with voters.
+3. **REQUIRED:** The [CODEVID-19 problem](rules.html#the-problems) you're addressing.
-3. **REQUIRED:** A short description and pitch for your app we can share on Twitter and social media (140 characters or less)
+4. **REQUIRED:** A short description and pitch for your app we can share on Twitter and social media (140 characters or less)
-3. **REQUIRED:** A long description and pitch for your app we can use to describe your app to voters and judges.
+5. **REQUIRED:** A long description and pitch for your app we can use to describe your app to voters and judges.
-3. **REQUIRED:** Instructions for interacting with your app (if not included in the app itself).
+6. **REQUIRED:** Instructions for interacting with your app (if not included in the app itself).
-4. **REQUIRED:** An email address that judges can use to follow up with the team should they have questions or concerns.
+7. **REQUIRED:** An email address that judges can use to follow up with the team should they have questions or concerns.
 This will not be shared with the public, or with voters.
-5. **REQUIRED:** A link to your project on FindCollabs
+8. **REQUIRED:** A link to your project on FindCollabs
-6. **OPTIONAL:** For open-source projects, we encourage a link to the source code repository (e.g. GitHub, GitLab, Bitbucket, etc.).
+9. **OPTIONAL:** For open-source projects, we encourage a link to the source code repository (e.g. GitHub, GitLab, Bitbucket, etc.).

 ### Summary of the Rules